rodneygauna/jr-pokemon-tcg-rulebook/1-rulebook/rulebook.md

 : This tells you what Pokemon you can evolve this Pokemon from.

 **Attacks**
 : This tells you what attacks the Pokemon can use.
 Each attack has an Energy cost, a attack name, and damage it does.
-For example, `3 Energy - Thunder Shock - 40 damage`.
+For example, `3 Electric Energy - Thunder Shock - 40 damage`.

 ### Card Types